The Acid Mantle

 Disrupting the mantle by excessive washing or neutralizing with alkaline substances leaves the skin exposed to damage and infection.
 In the absence of the acid mantle, cells start separating leading to loss of moisture which causes small cracks through which bacteria can enter the skin.
 A weakened mantle results in a rise in the PH.
 Above 6.5 the skin is highly predisposed to damage and infection.

-Factors which disrupt the acid mantle
+Here are some things which disrupt the acid mantle

 - Environmental conditions like sunshine, water exposure